cablelabs/snaps-openstack/doc/source/install/install.md

 ### 3.4 var.yaml (Single NIC settings)

-Configuration file used by SNAPS-OpenStack for single NIC deployemnt.
+Configuration file used by SNAPS-OpenStack for single NIC deployment.

 #### TASKS